 There is a form to be completed online.
-To apply please click here to be taken to our application page.

 They will be reviewed, shortlisted and assessed by SYCF.
 Eligible projects will be taken to a local panel, where a decision will be made on which projects have been successful.
 Applicants will be notified shortly after the panel.